brettwooldridge/influx4j/README.md

                .maximumSize(8000)
                .build();
 ```
 The ``maximumSize`` should be tuned to somewhat larger than the maximum number of points generated per-second by your application.
-That is, assuming the default "auto-flush" interval of one second.
+That is, assuming the default connection "auto-flush" interval of one second.

 The total memory consumed by the pool will be determined by the "high water mark" of usage.
 Keep this in mind when setting the ``maximumSize``.
 You *can* actually force the pool to empty by calling the ``flush()`` method, but know that doing so will therefore create garbage out of the contents.